sirspudd/sirspudd.github.io/pages/qpi.md

 # Known issues

+* One step is required to get remote deployment working: navigate to Tools/Options/Devices/Devices.
+Select Raspberry Pi # from the drop down, adjust the password as necessary and then hit the test button.
+Deployment will not work until you hit test, even if all the parameters are correct.
+* You need the rootfs to be available at the appropriate location.
+Welcome to cross compiling.
+Either copy it to your compile host, or compile against an nfs mount of your Raspberry Pi.
+Mounting the rootfs ("/") of your Raspberry Pi 2 to /mnt/pi2 (via NFS) does the task nicely.
 * Single applications can run well with eglfs at 1080p.
 I have not been able to get wayland working well on the Raspberry Pi at anything other than 720p.
 * aarch64 support is barred by numerous logistic issues at present.
 * Allocate lots of graphical memory if you intend to run GLES2 apps.
 I allocate 512 MB on the Raspberry Pi 2 and 256 MB on the Pi Zero.